-Spatial and temporal variability in forest harvesting in west-central Alberta, Canada, between 1990 and 2015: an analysis of forest residue costs for bioenergy use
+Spatial and temporal variability in forest harvesting in west-central Alberta, Canada, between 1990 and 2015: an analysis of forest residue costs for bioenergy use 2022-01-13

-2022-01-13

-This is the abstract.

-It consists of two paragraphs.
+Abstract

+We use historical stemwood harvest data from Alberta, Canada to develop a description of the spatial and temporal distributions of the availability of forest harvest residues for the period 1990—2015.
+Using a GIS coverage of the road network in Alberta, we developed estimates of round-trip haul costs from each harvest location to each of three potential bioenergy plant locations.
+This information was used to create cost-availability curves (or cost-availability curves) for each of the three potential locations and each of the 26 years.
+This information is used to develop descriptions of the variability in the delivered costs of forest residue for bioenergy use.
+These descriptions of variability are historical, but could be useful for potential investors in the bioenergy sector.

 Introduction

-Humans have been using biofuels since learning to control fire a million or so years ago.
-In developed economies, early biofuels were largely displaced by coal during the industrial revolution, and by petroleum starting in the mid-nineteenth century.
+Humans have used biofuels since learning to control fire a million or so years ago.
+In developed economies, early biofuels (e.g., wood, charcoal, dung, peat) were largely displaced by coal during the industrial revolution, and by petroleum starting in the mid-nineteenth century.
 In recent times, biofuels are once again becoming an important source of energy because of their potential to reduce greenhouse gas emissions.
-In the European Union, the United Kingdom, and Japan, many heat and power plants have been converted to use wood pellets instead of coal and natural gas.
+In the European Union, the United Kingdom, and Japan, many heat and power plants have been converted to use wood pellets instead of coal or natural gas.

 Liquid biofuels (e.g., ethanol and biodiesel) have been produced in commercial quantities from food crops starting in the 1980s.
-These are called first generation biofuels.
-In some jurisdictions policies to promote first generation biofuels are being phased out because of concerns that they compete with food, and that their production may lead to land use change (Campbell et al 2016).
+In some jurisdictions policies to promote the use of these first-generation biofuels are being phased out because of concerns that they compete with food, and that their production may lead to land use change (Campbell et al 2016).

 Second generation biofuels rely on processes that convert lignocellulosic materials (such a corn stover and wood) to liquid biofuels.
 An advantage of this process is that the feedstock can be waste residue left over from food or forest products production.
 Second generation biofuel production is still largely in a pilot or demonstration phase.
-An interesting example using forest residues is the Silva Green Fuel renewable crude oil plant in Tofte, Norway which was expected to begin operations in 2021 [1].
+An interesting example that will use forest residues is the Silva Green Fuel renewable crude oil plant in Tofte, Norway which was expected to begin operations in 2021 [1].
+As of the date of writing (2022-11-07), the plant is not yet operational.

-Technologies to pelletize wood are more established than technologies to create liquid fuels from wood.
+Technologies to pelletize wood are more established than technologies to produce liquid fuels from wood.
 It was projected that Canada would produce 3.8 million Mg of wood pellets in 2021, of which 87% will be exported, largely to the United Kingdom, Japan, and Europe [2].
 Most of the wood pellet production in Canada comes from forest product mill residues, such as sawdust and bark.
-There is interest, however, in expanding the biomass source to the forest by collecting the residues left within harvested areas: a practice that is rare in Canada, but reasonably well-established in Europe.
+There is interest, however, in expanding the biomass source to the forest by collecting the residues left within harvested areas: a practice that is rare in Canada, but well-established in Europe.